-- Personal care services (PCS) are provided to help a child with a disability or chronic condition benefit from special education.
-PCS include a range of human assistance provided to persons with disabilities or chronic conditions which enables them to accomplish tasks that they would normally do for themselves if they did not have a disability. - An individual may be physically capable of performing Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs) but may have limitations in performing these activities because of a functional, cognitive, or behavioral impairment. - To be reimbursed for PCS, services provided must not be delivered solely for the purpose of education, such as Reading, English, Language Arts, Writing, Mathematics, Science, Social Studies, Physical Education, Functional Curriculum, or Electives. - PCS must be medically necessary and listed in the student's IEP. - PCS include direct intervention (assisting the client in performing a task) or indirect intervention (cueing or redirecting the client to perform a task).
+Personal care services (PCS) are provided to help a child with a disability or chronic condition benefit from special education.
+PCS include a range of human assistance provided to persons with disabilities or chronic conditions which enables them to accomplish tasks that they would normally do for themselves if they did not have a disability.

+An individual may be physically capable of performing Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs) but may have limitations in performing these activities because of a functional, cognitive, or behavioral impairment.

+PCS include direct intervention (assisting the client in performing a task) or indirect intervention (cueing or redirecting the client to perform a task).
 ADLs, IADLs, and Health Maintenance Activities (HMAs) include, but are not limited to, the following: